 Our qualifications are internationally recognised and taught in 30 countries around the world.
 They are highly valued by employers and universities and enable young people to progress to the next stage of their lives.
 Our qualifications suit a range of abilities and include GCSEs, IGCSEs, A-levels, Tech-levels, the Extended Project Qualification and the AQA Baccalaureate.

 Any money we make through providing qualifications gets invested back into education.
 For example, we fund research through our Centre for Education Research and Practice, and our AQA Unlocking Potential programme helps develop and inspire young people facing challenges in life.

 With foundations in five universities, we have over a century of qualifications expertise.
 Today, we employ more than 1,000 people and work with around 25,000 teachers, lecturers, subject experts and academics, who help set and mark our exams.
 We also work collaboratively with teachers to create resources that are designed around their day-to-day needs.

-We are led by our Executive Board and governed by a Council of trustees drawn from schools, colleges, higher education, children’s services and the business community.
+We are led by our Corporate Board and governed by a Council of trustees drawn from schools, colleges, higher education, children’s services and the business community.

 The AQA family provides a wide range of tools and resources for teachers.

 Policy and qualification news, and how we inform the policy debate.

 What goes into exams, from designing qualifications to final results.